TTUNEPH2025/GN/docs/Screening.md

     2. USPSTF: women over 65 years old and postmenopausal women youner than 65 with one or more risk factors for osteoporosis
     3. Neither guidline give direct recommendations on time of DEXA scan need in setting of long term steroids though general consensus that prolonged treatment with glucocorticoids causes bone loss
 * Recommend pregancy testing for female patients of child bearing age prior to initation of most immunosupression medications
+* Sparsentan
+    1. REMS: Requires mondly liver testing for first 12months of use and then every 3 months therafter
+    2. Is a DEARA --> not recommended to take with ACEi/ARB
 ## **Sources**
  * [KDIGO GN Guidlines](https://kdigo.org/guidelines/gd/)
  * [USPSTF](https://www.uspreventiveservicestaskforce.org/uspstf/recommendation/osteoporosis-screening#fullrecommendationstart)